 I even had a man tell me exactly how long my labor would last and how it would happen.
 So, needless to say, all of the above can quickly become exhausting if you’re not prepared.

 Here are a few helpful boundary-setting sentences you can rehearse:

 I hope the above suggestions help you to better navigate and survive your first trimester without losing your cool.

 I’d be lying if I said there weren’t times that my husband was perplexed by my first-trimester behavior.
 From the exhaustion to the lack of appetite to the sudden hormonal rages, it was a learning experience for both of us.

 Surviving the first trimester requires you to speak up and communicate your needs – including your emotional needs – to your partner or those supporting you in this journey.
-I quickly learned that no one could adequately help me if I’m not super clear about what I require to get through each moment.
+I quickly learned that no one could adequately help me if I was unclear about what I needed to get through each moment.

 Some requests (like tangerines from a specific grocery store) might seem absurd, but gently remind your partner that you’re doing the best you can and these favors bring you great comfort.